A healthy living blog from Marshfield Clinic Health System

 Dense breast tissue is a measure of how much breast tissue is on your mammogram versus fat.
-On a mammogram, fat is actually gray in color while tissue and cancer shows up as white.
+When a radiologist is reading a mammogram, fat is actually gray in color while tissue and cancer shows up as white.

 “When you have more white, dense breast tissue on your mammogram, it becomes more difficult to find a white breast cancer hiding in your white breast tissue,” said Dr. Kristie Guite, a Marshfield Clinic Health System breast imaging radiologist.